Insulin Resistance Symptoms, PCOS & Blood Sugar: What You Need to Know

 • In women with PCOS (Polycystic Ovary Syndrome), higher testosterone levels are often part of the clinical picture

-• Disruptions in this hormonal balance can contribute to irregular cycles, acne, fertility challenges, and other symptoms
+• Disruptions in this hormones can contribute to irregular cycles, acne, fertility challenges, and other symptoms

-• Men can also experience downstream effects from hormonal imbalance tied to metabolic dysfunction
+• Men can also experience downstream effects from hormones tied to metabolic dysfunction

 In other words, insulin is not just a metabolic hormone - it is deeply connected to endocrine health.